moss-l/bhs-js-testing/boolean-simplification.md

 still worth seeing how we can get rid of the duplication and it will move us into a position where we can further simplify things.

-First off, since the branches of or `if/else` construct are mutually exclusive their ordering doesn’t matter so let’s reorder them to put all the branches in which we return `true` together:
+First off, since the branches of our `if/else` construct are mutually exclusive their ordering doesn’t matter so let’s reorder them to put all the branches in which we return `true` together: